Austrian banking supervisors call on lenders to bolster capital after stress test

-VIENNA (Reuters) - Austria’s banking supervisors on Friday renewed their calls to the country’s biggest lenders to bolster their capital reserves after Erste Group (ERST.VI) was ranked among the 10 worst performers in a Europe-wide stress test.
+VIENNA, Nov 2 (Reuters) - Austria’s banking supervisors on Friday renewed their calls to the country’s biggest lenders to bolster their capital reserves after Erste Group was ranked among the 10 worst performers in a Europe-wide stress test.

 The European Union’s banking watchdog, the European Banking Authority, published results for 48 banks on Friday in its toughest stress test since 2009, when it began the exercise to identify capital holes and avoid any repeat of the government bailouts triggered by the 2008 financial crisis.